rkoliver311/rkojob/README.md

 ### Scope Teardown

-Each scope can define one or more teardown actions to be executed just before the scope exits.
+Each scope can define zero or more teardown actions to be executed just before the scope exits.
 Teardown actions are useful for cleanup, finalization, or diagnostics.